 |Total Semester Credit Hours||18|

-Students must have completed an introductory finance course and have an overall GPA of 2.5 or higher.
+Students must have completed an introductory finance course and have an overall GPA of 2.5 or approval of the program director.